 And a big step back for a better viewing distance.

 Hopefully I’ve given you some ideas on ways you can paint skulls and bone for your miniatures.
 You can certainly follow this exactly, use a combination of these techniques, or just use them as a guide and create your own method.

 I tend to use a combination of these techniques as well.
 I could have easily shown another 3 techniques I use, but I feel that with these 4 as a foundation that you can figure it out from there.
 There’s no right and wrong way to paint skulls and bones, just whatever suits the model you’re working on.

 I should note that having painted over a white primer makes a difference as well.
 Normally I paint over a black primer, but I didn’t want to have to work up to white from black in this tutorial.
-Doing these techniques over a black primer gives a much darker tone to the result.
+Doing these techniques to paint skulls over a black primer gives a much darker tone to the result.

 Specific Painting Techniques & Tutorials